blockspacer/flextool/README.md

   -e flextool:enable_llvm_tools=True
 ```

-If you want MemorySanitizer to work properly and not produce any false positives, you must ensure that all the code in your program and in libraries it uses is instrumented (i.e. built with `-fsanitize=memory`).
+If you want MemorySanitizer to work properly and not produce any false positives, you must ensure that all the code in your program and in the libraries it uses is instrumented (i.e. built with `-fsanitize=memory`).
 In particular, you would need to link against MSan-instrumented C++ standard library.
-See [https://github.com/google/sanitizers/wiki/MemorySanitizerLibcxxHowTo](https://github.com/google/sanitizers/wiki/MemorySanitizerLibcxxHowTo)
+See: [https://github.com/google/sanitizers/wiki/MemorySanitizerLibcxxHowTo](https://github.com/google/sanitizers/wiki/MemorySanitizerLibcxxHowTo)
 You need to re-build both C++ standard library and googletest (and other dependencies) with MemorySanitizer.

-Re-build all required projects with `-o llvm_tools:enable_msan=True`, `enable_llvm_tools=True`, `compile_with_llvm_tools=True` and `llvm_tools:build_type=Release` to use MSan-instrumented C++ standard library.
+Re-build all required projects with `-o llvm_tools:enable_msan=True`, `enable_llvm_tools=True`, `compile_with_llvm_tools=True`, and `llvm_tools:build_type=Release` to use MSan-instrumented C++ standard library.

 NOTE: re-build some deps with custom MSan-instrumented C++ standard library.
 For that you can add to `CMAKE_C_FLAGS` and `CMAKE_CXX_FLAGS`: `-fsanitize=memory -stdlib=libc++ -L/usr/src/libcxx_msan/lib -lc++abi -I/usr/src/libcxx_msan/include -I/usr/src/libcxx_msan/include/c++/v1` (replace paths to yours).
 Usually dependency will have option like `-o *:enable_msan=True` to achieve same effect.